Kondo Effect Route to Probing Majorana-Kramers Pairs Coupled to Quantum Dot: Acknowledgements

 \section{Acknowledgements}

-I would like to acknowledge Prof. N. S. Vidhyadhiraja for various discussions related to this work.
-I would like to acknowledge Department of Science and Technology(DST) for funding and JNCASR Bangalore for the facilities and vibrant research environment.
+Rukhsan Ul Haq, would like to acknowledge Prof. N. S. Vidhyadhiraja for various discussions related to this work.
+He would also like to acknowledge Department of Science and Technology(DST GOI) for funding and JNCASR Bangalore for the facilities and vibrant research environment.
+Keshav would like to thank Department of Science and Technology(DST GOI) for the Inspire Fellowship.